-- Pay more attention to a number of issues affecting women; - Harness the access of economic opportunities to women in the District; and - Mainstreaming of Women in the development initiatives of municipalities. - Prioritise a number of women empowerment issues and find ways of mainstreaming them in all the decision making, planning and budgeting process of the District.
+- Pay more attention to issues affecting women; - Harness the access of economic opportunities to women in the District; and - Mainstreaming of Women in the development initiatives of municipalities. - Prioritise a number of women empowerment issues and find ways of mainstreaming them in all the decision making, planning and budgeting process of the District.